 To find out more about the region then please visit: Obergoms and Andermatt Gotthard Tourismus.

-Mountain Rescue Insurance
+Activity, Injury and Mountain Rescue

-It is a condition of booking that you are insured against medical expenses, injury, illness, death, mountain rescue, cost of repatriation and personal accident risks.
+It is a condition of booking that you are insured against medical expenses, injury, illness, death, cost of repatriation and personal accident risks.
+For all of our trips your insurance must also cover mountain rescue.
+The exception to this is if the trip is being held in the United Kingdom or Norway where mountain rescue is free of charge.
 Please ensure that your insurance covers you to the maximum altitude given on your trip itinerary.
 The maximum altitude for any trip can be checked on the 'At A Glance' box on each trip page.
-Most of our trips have a maximum altitude of 3,000 metres.
-If you are unsure or are joining a bespoke trip, then please ask us for specific details.

 Trip Cancellation/Curtailment Insurance

 You should also have insurance to cover trip cancellation and curtailment.
-Please note that your deposit and balance payments are non-refundable, unless it is Tracks and Trails who cancel the trip due to a failure to reach the required minimum numbers.
+Insurance should be booked as soon as we have confirmed that your trip is going ahead.
+Note that your deposit and balance payments are non-refundable unless it is Tracks and Trails who cancel the trip due to a failure to reach the required minimum numbers.
 In this case we will offer you a refund or the option of transferring to another trip if one is available.
 We also advise that you should have insurance which covers baggage loss/equipment damage as Tracks and Trails will not be held responsible for loss/damage to baggage/equipment.

+All of the above insurances are detailed in our Terms and Conditions.
 For further details, please read the Insurance section on our website.

-• The cross country skiing equipment we will use features lightweight skate skis, NNN (or similar) boots, bindings and poles.
+The cross country skiing equipment we will use features lightweight skate skis, NNN (or similar) boots, bindings and poles.
 The total ski hire for the 5 days is 144CHF per person for winter 2022.
 We ask that you pay this sum directly to the ski shop by cash or credit card.

 Ski equipment hire is arranged in advance.
 Please make note of your equipment hire on our Booking Form.
 We will need to know your height, weight, normal shoe size (you must give us your everyday shoe size and not your personal adjustment for wearing boots) and the measurement of your height up to your armpits plus 10cm's (for ski pole hire).